This is a look at the entrances of Hersheypark in 1971 and 1972. This was during the transition of Hersheypark being renovated into a theme park.

 Phase I

-After the 1971 season, Phase I of the renovation project began.
+After the 1971 season, Phase I of the RDA renovation project began.
 A number of rides in Kiddieland were removed or relocated, and the theme regions Carrousel Circle, Der Deitschplatz, and the Animal Garden were added.
 The park decided to simplify the five gates to one gate this season.
 The gate chosen was the one by Hersheypark Arena at West Derry Road.

 This was only a temporary main gate, since the new permanent main gate was going to open in 1973.
 There was some consideration to making this entrance permanent as well, so there was a second way to get into the park.
 That concept was dropped.
 The entrance was budgeted to get $25,000 in upgrades, but to reduce costs, this was scratched from the budget.